dmitry-shechtman/aoc2023/aoc2023/day05/README.md

 ```

 Finally, an *entry* transforms a *value* by
-adding the destination range start and
+adding to it the destination range start minus
-subtracting the source range start:
+the source range start:

 ```C#
     record Entry //...